hadmacker/AspNetCoreInMemoryCache/README.md

 # Getting Started

-* This proof of concept is intended to allow for easy entry of KVP data into an Azure Table and allow for rapid lookup of this data using an in-memory cache.
+* This proof of concept is intended to allow for easy entry of data into an Azure Table and allow for rapid lookup of this data using an in-memory cache.
 * Create an Azure Storage Account and add an environment variable with the name `ancimcstorage` with value of the `Connection String`.

 # Hosting & Resources